SubhanRaj/School-Website-HTML-Template/README.md

 ## License

-Chishti Chats is open-sourced software licensed under the [MIT license](LICENSE).
+This is open-sourced template licensed under the [MIT license](LICENSE).
 You are free to use, modify, distribute, and sell it under the given license.